Homemade Beef Stew

 Notes

-• This recipe has a lot of flexibility when it comes to the cooking time.
-The shortest amount of time it takes me is about 2 hours (20 minutes to get everything ready/seared, 1 hour cooking the beef, and 40 minutes for the vegetables), I like it better if I take 3 or more hours to make it though and I’ll often start it midafternoon and let it simmer away.
-I think the beef is best when cooked for 1.5 to 2 hours as it makes it more tender, and I like the vegetables very soft and will often cook them a full hour.
+• This recipe has a lot of flexibility regarding the cooking time.
+The shortest time it takes me is about 2 hours (20 minutes to get everything ready/seared, 1 hour cooking the beef, and 40 minutes for the vegetables).
+I like it better if I take 3 or more hours to make it, though, and I’ll often start it midafternoon and let it simmer away.
+I think the beef is best when cooked for 1.5 to 2 hours as it makes it more tender, and I like the vegetables very soft and will often cook them for a full hour.
 The potatoes start to break down a bit and thicken the sauce a bit.
 It’s wonderful.

 • If you are in more of a hurry, cut your potatoes and carrots into smaller pieces so that they cook faster.
-You can also add 2 tablespoons of cornstarch to 1/2 cup of cold water (mix well to combine) and add that to your stew at the end to thicken it up a little (let it cook in the stew for 3-4 minutes) if the liquid isn’t as thick as you like.
-I’ll do that sometimes too if I didn’t let the potatoes cook down as much as I might other times.
+You can also add 2 tablespoons of cornstarch to 1/2 cup of cold water (mix well to combine) and add that to your stew at the end to thicken it up a little (let it cook in the stew for 3-4 minutes).
+If the liquid isn’t as thick as you like.
+I’ll do that sometimes, too, if I don’t let the potatoes cook down as much as I might other times.

 Nutrition